PoonLab/courses/PATH9577Q/Readings/TabularData.md

 ## Composing and debugging scripts

-Let's get back to our example.
 We're going to put everything we've covered so far to reformat this data set to address a couple of issues.
 First of all, the first field `name` contains a lot of information that has been munged together into a long unintelligible string.
 Let's break this up into parts that are easier to work with.
 Second, the clinical significance field has a "Last reviewed" comment appended to it that we'd like to break into a separate field.

 When we're composing a script, it generally helps to write it out in stages with a text editor and run those drafts with a non-interactive Python interpreter to check some intermediate outputs.
 Any plain text editor will do.
 I tend to use PyCharm, but gedit works just as well and if I know that I'm making a small change, I prefer to use UNIX [vim](https://en.wikipedia.org/wiki/Vi).